ikbalkazanc/Asp.NetCore-Security/README.md

     <img src="https://github.com/ikbalkazanc/Asp.NetCore-Security/blob/master/cross_site_request_forger_1.png.jpg" alt="Logo" width="80%" height="80%" ">
 </a></div>
 </br>
-Actually picture explain everything. in sum, hacker is creating new request with using fake url. in meantime he's stealing datas inside of request.</br>
+Actually picture explain everything. in sum, hacker is creating new request with using fake url. in meantime he's stealing datas inside of request.
+Solution of this problem is simple too with Asp.Net Core. it's creating token for request.
+When reponse arrive in back Asp.Net Core is checking token.</br>
-Solution of this problem is simple too with Asp.Net Core.
-We're will using application level filter.
+We're will using as application level filter.
 We're adding service in `Startup.cs` file.
 And it finished.

 ````csharp
 services.AddControllersWithViews(opt =>